PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day5.md

 3. List, and describe techniques to make informative speeches interesting, coherent, and memorable
 4. Write an outline for an informative speech
 5. Confidently deliver a informative speech to peers, and teaching staff members
-6. Describe the main tasks, skills, and responsibilities of a data scientist

 ## Questions or issues?